Last updated on September 8th, 2025 at 11:52 am

 When you arrive in Lauderdale-By-The-Sea, your first reaction might be: “Where am I?”

-This beachfront oasis is Lauderdale-By-The-Sea, not at all to be confused with iconic Fort Lauderdale to its south.
+You are in Lauderdale-By-The-Sea, not to be confused with iconic Fort Lauderdale to its south.

 Here you can get a reasonably priced room on the beach in a two-story family-run motel with a pool and a path to golden sands dotted with palm trees.
 An inviting beach, to be sure.

-An off-shore reef invites divers and snorkelers to paddle out in kayaks or SUP and explore a sunken shipwreck or net a spiny lobster for dinner (in season).
+An off-shore reef invites divers and snorkelers to paddle out in kayaks or SUP and explore a sunken shipwreck or net a spiny lobster for dinner.

-In the center of town is Anglin’s fishing pier, which is partially closed due to hurricane damage.
-Nearby, within a few blocks, you’ll find an eclectic selection of beach shops, sidewalk cafes and pedestrian mall.
+In the center of town is Anglin’s fishing pier, which is still partially closed due to hurricane damage.

-At the foot of the pier, I have often enjoyed breakfast or lunch with out-of-town guests on the patio of Anglin’s Beach Cafe, a light breeze brushing past while we enjoyed the ocean view.
+At the foot of the pier, I have often enjoyed breakfast or lunch on the patio of Anglin’s Beach Cafe, a light breeze brushing past while we enjoyed the ocean view.
 (The cafe is open even though the pier is closed.)
-Or maybe you’d prefer the popular Aruba Beach Cafe, just across Anglin’s Square, the town’s signature gathering place.

 Other top rated restaurants within a block or two of the ocan are Even Keel Fish Shack and Billy Jack’s Shack.